Drug information provided by: IBM Micromedex

 Do not use the medicine if it is cloudy, discolored, or has large particles in it.

-Do not remove the red safety guard until you are ready to use it.
+This medicine can only be used one time.
+Do not remove the safety guard until you are ready to use it.

-After giving the first dose of Evzio® to the patient, get emergency medical help right away.
+After giving the first dose to the patient, get emergency medical help right away.

 Closely watch the patient for signs and symptoms of opioid emergency may return after several minutes.

-Give a new naloxone injection every 2 to 3 minutes if symptoms returned and monitor the patient until emergency help is received.
+Give a new naloxone injection every 2 to 3 minutes if symptoms returned and monitor the patient until emergency medical assistance becomes available.